 Old growth forests are the mecha of biodiversity in the science world.
 Taking hundreds of years to reach, these forests contain huge trees, large dead snags, and a rich diversity of plant and animal life.
 In the United States, few (and I mean few) tracts of old-growth forest even remain.
 Most were cut down for wood and never allowed the 200 years to grow back.
 This habitat being specifically an old-growth floodplain forest, one that regularly fills with water, is so rare I couldn't find another example of it online.
 I suspect somewhere in north central America such as Idaho, however.

 With all that said, I am in love with this area, and expect pictures would do it more justice than words.
-So here's the results of my 5+mile hike around the boardwalk and river tra
+So here's the results of my 5+mile hike around the boardwalk and river trail:

 2.